Shopify/hydrogen-v1/docs/framework/routes.md

 #### `response.doNotStream()`

 By default, Hydrogen [streams SSR responses](https://shopify.dev/custom-storefronts/hydrogen/framework/streaming-ssr).
-However, it is possible to disable streaming per-route and return a fully buffered response, which can be beneficial in some scenarios like [handling custom SEO bots](https://shopify.dev/custom-storefronts/hydrogen/framework/seo#checking-for-custom-robots).
-To disable streaming, simply call `response.doNotStream()`:
+However, you can also disable streaming for each route and return a fully buffered response.
+This is helpful in scenarios like [handling custom SEO bots](https://shopify.dev/custom-storefronts/hydrogen/framework/seo#checking-for-custom-robots).
+To disable streaming, call `response.doNotStream()`:

 {% codeblock file %}